Girlfriend (Avril Lavigne song): Development and concept

 The music video was directed by The Malloys and filmed at Golf N' Stuff in Norwalk, California.
-They praised the video for "sounding different than most female artist at the time and for its very punk rock-pop feel, something she does better than anybody."
+They praised the video for "sounding different than most female artists at the time and for its very punk rock-pop feel, something she does better than anybody."

 The music video features two women both played by Lavigne: one with glasses and red hair, and one with a rebellious persona and black hair.
 The video portrays both of them fighting over the redheaded woman's boyfriend (played by American model Bryan McMullin).
 The video's storyline is interwoven with shots of Lavigne with pink-streaked blonde hair performing with her band.
 The video also featured this Lavigne and her friends dancing in a restroom.
 Eventually the man develops feelings for the black-haired woman and they enter a relationship.
-Thie redhead attempts to break them up but is thwarted and falls into a portable toilet.
+The redhead attempts to break them up but is thwarted and falls into a portable toilet.
 The blonde-haired Lavigne seen throughout the video then takes the man into a bathroom stall, pumping her arm in victory.

 Lavigne's boyfriend in the video dresses similarly to the "rocker" Lavigne in the video.
 The video features Lavigne's previous guitarist Evan Taubenfeld, and Lavigne's brother Matt on bass.

 Lil Mama and Lavigne shot a video for the remix of "Girlfriend", which was directed by R. Malcolm Jones.

 Reception

 On July 18, 2008, "Girlfriend" became the most viewed video at that time on YouTube and in August of that year, surpassed 100 million views, becoming the first YouTube video to reach that milestone.
 CSS's "Music Is My Hot Hot Sex" had allegedly reached that milestone a couple months before, but was removed due to accusations that the views had been fraudulent.
 In July, Lavigne's manager Terry McBride claimed that the singer was owed $2 million in revenue from YouTube.

 The fansite AvrilBandaids allegedly artificially inflated views on the YouTube video.
 It circulated a weblink that, when opened, was supposed to automatically reload the YouTube video of "Girlfriend" every fifteen seconds.
 Fans were encouraged to leave the link open on their computer, and even open up multiple instances to inflate viewcounts.
 In November 2009, RCA Records removed the video of the song from YouTube, by which time it had received around 130 million views.
-A new upload of the music video uploaded on October 3, 2009 is now officially hosted on Lavigne's official channel on YouTube, with over 570 million views and 3 million likes as of October 2021.
+A new upload of the music video uploaded on October 3, 2009, is now officially hosted on Lavigne's official channel on YouTube, with over 695 million views and nearly 4.2 million likes as of October 2025.

 The song is featured on the soundtrack to the video game Burnout Dominator in four different languages which includes Japanese, Spanish, Mandarin and English.
 The song is also featured in Burnout Paradise which only includes the English Version.

 The BBC Chart Show published two reviews, one negative and one positive, to represent polarized attitudes towards the video.